All Episodes

 It was 1984, San Francisco.

-I was watching the coverage on ABC, being anchored by David Brinkley.
+I was watching the coverage on ABC being anchored by David Brinkley.

 And I knew what he meant.

-That they've been so maligned and so discriminated against, so out of power for so long that they're somehow allowed to make up for all of it.
+It's almost like there is a sense of entitlement on the part of black officeholders, that they've been so maligned and so discriminated against, so out of power for so long that they're somehow allowed to make up for all of it.

 And when anybody pursues ethics violations by them, well, there's racism involved.

-That we shouldn't be held to this kind of standard.
+And that's clearly they're saying ethics are racist, that we shouldn't be held to this kind of standard.

 It's interesting.

-Anyway, the news out of Virginia is uh Judge Henry Hudson has refused to dismiss Virginia's challenge to Obamacare, which challenges the individual mandate.
+Anyway, the news out of Virginia is Judge Henry Hudson has refused to dismiss Virginia's challenge to Obamacare, which challenges the individual mandate.

 The government cannot require you to buy anything.